edoardopieropan/ros_homework1/README.md

 ### Try it

-Go in your catkin_ws folder, you can run the launch file by typing: <br >
+You can run the launch file by typing: <br >
 ```
 roslaunch homework1 launch_file.launch
 ```